MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Healthcare/Healthcare-overview.md

 # Overview of  Microsoft Cloud for Healthcare entities

-This section provides the information for [Microsoft Cloud for Healthcare](https://www.microsoft.com/industry/health/microsoft-cloud-for-healthcare) entities.
+This section provides the information for [Microsoft Cloud for Healthcare](/dynamics365/industry/healthcare/overview) entities.
 Microsoft Cloud for Healthcare offers a comprehensive set of solutions for the healthcare market.
 Bringing together capabilities from Microsoft Dynamics 365, Microsoft 365, and Microsoft Azure, Microsoft Cloud for Healthcare expedites a healthcare organization’s ability to roll out solutions.
 Patients, providers, and care coordinators can perform daily duties in a modern yet familiar user-interface that provides robust functionality.

-For more information please visit [Microsoft Cloud for Healthcare](https://www.microsoft.com/industry/health/microsoft-cloud-for-healthcare).
+For more information, see [Microsoft Cloud for Healthcare](/dynamics365/industry/healthcare/overview).

 The modules and associated descriptions are aligned with the [HL7 FHIR (Release 4)](http://hl7.org/fhir/) standards.